samrudhigaikwad/Mini-CRUD-Project/README.md

     Flexibility: Works like a charm for both web and API users.
     Scalable: Designed to grow with your library.

-🤝 Contributing

-Feel free to fork this project, raise issues, and contribute to its growth!
-We're always excited to see new ideas and improvements.
-📜 License

-This project is licensed under the MIT License - go ahead and do cool things with it!
-🎉 Acknowledgments

     Thanks to the amazing Django and Django REST Framework communities.
     Inspired by all the book lovers and coders out there!